vnetcon/jdbc-restservlet/README.md

 * upload endpoint for storing files into database (under development)
 * download endpoint for retrieving files from database (under development)

+## Building
+mvn clean install
+mvn package
+mvn jetty:run

+The last command is for starting the jetty webserver for running the REST API.

 ## Quick start
 Below are the steps to get up and running quickly.
 For some reason we like angluar and due to this web development based instructions are based on this.